ivan-guerra/programmador.com/content/posts/linux-kernel-development-using-qemu.md

 +--------------------------------------------+
 ```

-We want to run a guest OS on our host machine.
-The guest OS will run a Linux
+The goal is to run a guest OS on your host machine.
+The guest OS will run a
-distro of our choice along with our custom kernel.
-From within the guest, we got
+Linux distro of your choice along with your custom kernel.
+From within the
-all the comforts of a full fledged Linux system and can poke and prod without
+guest, you got all the comforts of a full fledged Linux system and can poke and
-any fear.
-We establish an SSH connection just to make our lives easier in case
+prod without any fear.
+The SSH connection makes it easy to transfer some files
-we want to transfer some files to/from the guest.
+to/from the guest.

 ## Install QEMU and OpenSSH

-First, we need to download and install QEMU and OpenSSH on the host machine.
+First, download and install QEMU and OpenSSH on the host machine.

-The following install commands are meant for and were tested on a Fedora 38
+The following install commands work on a Fedora 38 machine. **If you are using
-machine. **If you are using another distro, adjust the package manager and
+another distro, adjust the package manager and package names!**
-package names!**

 ```bash
 sudo dnf install qemu qemu-image openssh